-Advantages: Looking at a functional prototype has allowed us to get a good understanding of how both regex and XPath are used in static analysis.
-It also gave us a strong foundation to begin building new ideas/changes off of.
+Advantages: Looking at a functional prototype has allowed the team to get a good understanding of how both regex and XPath are used in static analysis.
+It also provided a strong foundation to begin building new ideas and changes off of.

-Shortcomings: Our team was unfamiliar with Python, which the critiquer is coded in, at the start of the project.
-It has slowed us down in understanding the code.
+Shortcomings: The team was unfamiliar with Python, which the critiquer is coded in, at the start of the project.
+This shortcoming has hindered the understanding and learning of the code.